 Search & Book

-Finnair serves Dubai exclusively during their winter flightplan, so the travelperiod is restricted from October 7, 2019 through April 2020.
+Finnair serves Dubai exclusively during their winter flight plan, so the travel period is restricted from October 7, 2019, through April 2020.
 Fare rules don’t give many restrictions, as no minimum stay, maximum stay or sales period apply.
-As of now, tickets at the lowest fare are available two or three times per week.
+As of now, tickets at the lowest fare are available at the end of the travel period.

 We recommend using Google Flights to find out when the lowest fares are available (instructions).
 You can enter these dates in our flight search to compare prices.
 Usually, at least one OTA offers a cheaper fare than Google displays.
 Please consider that booking directly with Finnair is a bit more expensive, but safer.

 Why is booking with an airline better than with an online travel agency?

 More often than not, online travel agencies offer lower fares than airlines do.
 We still recommend to book with the airlines directly.
 There are two main reasons for that: